LeslieWongCV/LeslieWongCV.github.io/_pages/about.md

 ---
 A student of Nanyang Technological University.
 Major in Computer Control & Automation, My research interests include Medical Imaging, Computer Vision in Robotics, Parallel Computing, I worked as an Algorithm Engineer Intern at [PanoAI](https://www.pano-ai.com/), Chengdu.
 I also participated in projects on image and video object segmentation.

-Check [here](https://lesliewongcv.github.io/talkmap.html) to see where I've been for School and Lab visiting.
+Click [here](https://lesliewongcv.github.io/talkmap.html) to see where I've been for School and Lab visiting.

+Click [here](https://lesliewongcv.github.io/year-archive/) for the Blog Posts.
 Education
 ======
 * B.S. in Information Engineering